In the theory of the Five Elements, also known as the Five Phases, the season of Autumn is associated with the METAL element.

 Imbalanced Metal Element

 A person with Metal Qi imbalance may be grief-stricken, steeped in sadness.
 They may be overly critical.
-They may have trouble letting go, expressing emotion, intimacy.
+They may have trouble letting go, expressing emotion and intimacy.
 When the Metal energy is weak, there can be illnesses of the lungs or respiratory system, and frequent colds.
 The Lung meridian also rules the skin, so rashes, eczema, and problems with sweating can be related to Metal imbalance.
 Chronic constipation or diarrhea, or other bowel diseases can affect the large intestine meridian.

 If a problem arises in any of the meridians there is an imbalance that affects the flow of Qi (chi).
 If the imbalance is corrected, the energy flow becomes regular and the organ starts functioning well.
 Applying essential oil blends to acupressure points can rebalance and correct the Qi pathways.